-Objective 1: By October 1, 2025, develop a reporting system to periodically review data regarding consumer diversity as well as policies, and practices that impact service provision.
-Reports will provide data that can be analyzed at the state, regional, district, and caseload levels.
-Once created, these reports will help OVR establish baselines and identify areas for improvement.
+Objective 1: Develop a system to periodically review data regarding consumer diversity as well as policies, and practices that impact service provision.

-Objective 2: By October 1, 2025, raise awareness of OVR services in underserved communities through targeted outreach.
-OVR staff will participate in at least 10 community events annually.
+Objective 2: Raise awareness of OVR services in underserved communities through targeted outreach.

-Objective 3: By October 1, 2025, create a more welcoming and inclusive environment for all VR stakeholders through consumer needs assessments, staff training and evaluation.
+Objective 3: Create a more welcoming and inclusive environment for all VR stakeholders.

-The OVR Executive Director is a member of the Council of State Administrators of Vocational Rehabilitation's (CSAVR) Diversity, Equity, and Inclusion Professional Network.
+The OVR Executive Director is a member of the CSAVR Diversity, Equity, and Inclusion professional Network.
 This allows for OVR to participate in a national workgroup addressing racial disparities specific to the field of vocational rehabilitation.

-With a commitment to the agency's mission, management and staff at OVR focus on competitive integrated employment in assigned tasks, planning and utilization of work time, initiative of self-directed work teams, and innovative projects.
-Expanding employment outcomes to minorities with the most significant disabilities is inclusive in the agency's commitment and principles.
-Cultural diversity training is provided to staff in order to develop a better understanding of different cultures and value systems.
+Management and staff shall focus on the agency mission, which is competitive integrated employment, in assignment of tasks, planning and utilization of work time, initiation of self- directed work teams, and innovative projects.
+This includes expanding the diversity of the Agency in terms of employment outcomes to individuals with the most significant disabilities who are minorities.
 Staff shall ensure that persons with the most significant disabilities who are minorities will receive the same employment related services that non-minority and individuals with disabilities receive.
 OVR works to develop outreach activities to minorities to facilitate increased consumer referrals to the Agency.
-Staff are encouraged to get to know key community leaders and minority organizations to facilitate effective outreach.
-The Office follows Equal Employment Opportunity guidelines and Affirmative Action Procedures, and staff are encouraged to continue to participate in the Governor's Equal Employment Opportunity Conference.
+OVR encourages staff to get to know key community leaders and minority organizations to facilitate outreach.
+The Office follows Equal Employment Opportunity guidelines and Affirmative Action Procedures.
 The Office encourages existing minority staff to play an active role in policy and program development, service delivery and program monitoring activities.

+The Office provides cultural diversity training to staff in order to develop a better understanding of different cultures and value systems.
+Staff participates in the Governor's Equal Employment Opportunity Conference.
 Service demographic and population data is utilized to determine the number of minorities in regions and develop strategies to increase percentages.
 OVR will utilize different methods and channels of communication in targeting minority populations.
 This will include usage of the "Language Line" that will enable our staff to communicate with non-English speaking applicants in their native language.

-OVR is committed in its effort to: a) ensuring individuals with disabilities who are minorities have equal access to vocational rehabilitation services; and b) building the capacity to effectively service individuals with most significant disabilities who are minorities.
+Individuals who are minorities have equal access to vocational rehabilitation services.
+OVR is committed in its effort to build the capacity to effectively service individuals with most significant disabilities who are minorities.

-The following outlines the actions in OVR's Outreach Plan:
+The following outlines the actions in OVR's outreach plan for 2021 - 2022: